mindspore-lab/mindone/examples/stable_diffusion_xl/docs/GETTING_STARTED.md

 </details>

 #### Training with Webdataset

+>  ⚠️ Only maintained on mindspore 2.2.1x.
+>
 > Please run `tools/data_check/get_wds_num_samples.py` on the new dataset to get the sample size of new dataset.

 <details onclose>